sscdelft/sscdelft.github.io/index.md

 title: Welcome!
 ---

-We started our [SIAM student chapter] in 2014.
+We started our [SIAM student chapter] in 2014 based on a group of PhD students of the [Numerical Analysis department] at TU Delft.
+Our goal is to organize lectures on both, research and practice oriented topics.
 Our group mostly focuses on:

 + Numerical Analysis,
-+ Scientific Computing.
++ Scientific Computing,
++ Software tools.

 Our Faculty Advisors are [Kees Vuik] and [Martin van Gijzen].